adku44/jmeter-kubernetes/doc/aws-access-setup.md

 - Login to your account `aws sso login`
 - Check token expiration `aws sts get-caller-identity`

 If token has expired login again:
+> visible `error: You must be logged in to the server (Unauthorized)`
   - Refresh login page to AWS SSO
   - Find new credentials: `AWS account -> AWS account 'number' -> 'Command line or programmatic access'`
   - Copy new credentials to WSL terminal